Our Secondary Programme offers high quality training, leading to the award of Qualified Teacher Status (QTS).

 Sense of humour

-Offers of a training place are subject to pre-course screening checks and all applicants will be required to undertake an enhanced DBS check.
+Offers of a training place are subject to safer recruitment procedures including pre-course screening checks.
+Safeguarding references will be sought and all applicants will be required to undertake an Enhanced DBS check.
+In addition, on-line searches will be carried out and overseas police checks will be sought for anyone who has spent more than three months outside of the UK.

 There will be a fee payable either by the trainee or school (to be agreed independently of CTTC) for the PGCE from the University of Greenwich.